What can you do with a degree from IPHG?

-Our Institute for Public Health Genetics Alumni have found positions at many employers, including:
+Our Institute for Public Health Genetics Alumni have found positions at many employers.

 Recent Graduate Profiles